psgroup433/Table-Smith/README.md

 ## 📬 Contact & Contributions

 Contributions, issues, or feature requests are always welcome!
-Feel free to check issues and submit pull requests.
+Feel free to check issues and submit pull requests

 ---